Alex9790/PersonalExpenses/README.md

-# personal_expenses
+# Personal Expenses

-A new Flutter project.
+A Flutter Expense Register App, where you can record your expenses of the day, and you get a summary chart that shows the total expenses made each day.

 ## Getting Started